 Jeff Epstein has served as a member of our Board since April 2012.
 Mr. Epstein is an Operating Partner at Bessemer Venture Partners, a venture capital firm, which he joined in November 2011, and has served as a lecturer in the Department of Management Science & Engineering at Stanford University since 2014.
-From August 2011 through May 2014, Mr. Epstein was a part-time Senior Advisor at Oak Hill Capital Partners, a private equity firm.
 Mr. Epstein was Executive Vice President and Chief Financial Officer of Oracle Corporation, the world's largest enterprise software company, from September 2008 to April 2011.
-Mr. Epstein has served as a director of Booking Holdings Inc., a public travel services company, since April 2003, a director of Twilio Inc., a cloud communication platform since July 2017 and a director of Global Eagle Entertainment Inc., a leading worldwide provider of media content, technology and connectivity solutions to the travel industry, since January 2013.
-Mr. Epstein is currently a director of the non-profit Kaiser Permanente and of several private companies.
+Mr. Epstein has served as a director of Booking Holdings Inc., a public travel services company, since April 2003, and a director of Twilio Inc., a cloud communication platform, since July 2017.
+Mr. Epstein is a director of the non-profit Kaiser Permanente and of several private companies.
 Mr. Epstein holds a B.A. from Yale College and an M.B.A. from Stanford University.

 Thomas R. Evans has served as a member of our Board since March 2012.
 From January 2014 through December 2015, Mr. Evans served as Advisor to the Board of Bankrate, Inc., a leading aggregator of financial rate information, and from March 2004 until December 2013, when he retired, Mr. Evans served as its President and Chief Executive Officer and a director.
 Mr. Evans served as a director of Millennial Media, Inc., a public mobile marketplace company, from 2014 to November 2015 and as a director of Future Fuel Corp., a public chemical manufacturing company, from 2005 until September 2015.
 Mr. Evans served as a director of Angie's List, Inc., an online platform that connects home service professionals to customers, from February 2016 to September 2017, including serving as its Chairman of the Board from October 2016 through September 2017, until it was merged with the HomeAdvisor business of IAC/InterActiveCorp.
-Mr. Evans currently serves as a director at ANGI Homeservices Inc. and serves as a member of its Audit Committee and Chairman of its Compensation Committee.
+Mr. Evans currently serves as a director at ANGI

+Homeservices Inc. and serves as a member of its Audit Committee and Chairman of its Compensation Committee.
 Mr. Evans holds a B.S. in business administration from Arizona State University.

 Paul J. Hennessy has served as a member of our Board since April 2015.
-Since June 2016, Mr. Hennessy has served as Chief Executive Officer of Vroom, Inc., an online pre-owned car retailer.
+Since June 2016, Mr. Hennessy has served as Chief Executive Officer and member of the Board of Directors of Vroom, Inc., an online pre-owned car retailer.
 Prior to joining Vroom, from April 2015 through June 2016, Mr. Hennessy served as Chief Executive Officer of priceline.com, a provider of online travel and travel related reservation and search services.
 From November 2011 to March 2015, Mr. Hennessy served as Chief Marketing Officer of Booking.com, an online booking accommodations provider.
 From July 2006 to October 2011, Mr. Hennessy was Chief Distribution Officer of priceline.com.
 Mr. Hennessy holds a B.S. in marketing management from Dominican College and an M.B.A. from Long Island University.

-Steven Berns has served as our Chief Operating Officer since March 2017 and our Chief Financial Officer since September 2015.
+Steven Berns has served as our Chief or Co-Chief Operating Officer since March 2017 and our Chief Financial Officer since September 2015.
 Mr. Berns also served as a member of our Board from March 2012 to August 2015.
 Mr. Berns has nearly 30 years' experience in global financial management, acquisitions, and business operations, including serving as Chief Financial Officer at the Tribune Media Company, a television and digital media company, from June 2013 to September 2015, and Revlon, Inc., a worldwide cosmetic and beauty products company, from February 2010 to June 2013.
-Mr. Berns is a Certified Public Accountant and received a B.S. from Lehigh University and an M.B.A from the Stern School of Business at New York University.
+Mr. Berns is a Certified Public Accountant and received a B.S. from Lehigh University and an M.B.A. from the Stern School of Business at New York University.